kimozhang/vue-element-popup/README.md

   },
   methods: {
     handleOk() {
-      // close dialog while tells user that what you clicked is the Ok button this.$emit('close', true)
+      // close dialog and tell user that what you clicked is the Ok button this.$emit('close', true)
     },
     handleCancel() {